 - MOW4/HSW: 30 November - 1 December, Bali, Indonesia: https://www.wcpfc.int/meetings/wcpfc-harvest-strategy-workshop

-At the Sixth Regular Session of the Northern Committee, and consistent with Article 6 (Application of the precautionary approach) of the WCPFC Convention, Canada submitted a paper (WCPFC-NC6-DP02) on the development of a precautionary approach based fishery management regime for the northern stocks.
-Building on this paper, the Seventh Regular Session of the Northern Committee (NC7) agreed to a three-year work programme to develop a precautionary approach based management framework for North Pacific albacore.
+At the sixth session of the Northern Committee (NC6) in 2010, and consistent with Article 6 (Application of the precautionary approach) of the WCPFC Convention, Canada submitted a paper (NC6-DP-02) on the development of a precautionary approach based fishery management regime for the northern stocks.
+Building on this paper, NC7 agreed to incorporate this development into its Work Program for 2012-2015.

 The NC9 determined that it was best to delay discussions on the framework until the completion of the 2014 North Pacific albacore stock assessment.
 In July 2014, the International Scientific Committee for Tuna and Tuna-like Species in the North Pacific Ocean (ISC) concluded that the North Pacific albacore stock is “healthy and that current productivity is sufficient to sustain recent exploitation levels, assuming average historical recruitment in both the short and long term”.
 The ISC also provided further advice regarding candidate limit and target reference points.

-Based on the advice from the ISC, NC10 recommended and the 11th regular session of the Commission (WCPFC11) adopted the Precautionary Management Framework for North Pacific Albacore.
-In December 2017, the Commission (WCPFC14) adopted the Interim Harvest Strategy for North Pacific Albacore Fishery as recommedned by NC13, which replaces the Precautionary Management Framework for North Pacific Albacore, and the contents are listed below.
+Based on the advice from the ISC, the NC10 in 2014 recommended, and the 11th regular session of the Commission (WCPFC11) adopted a Precautionary Management Framework for North Pacific Albacore.
+In December 2017, the Commission (WCPFC14) adopted an Interim Harvest Strategy for North Pacific Albacore Fishery (HS-2017-01) as recommended by the NC13, which replaced the Precautionary Management Framework for North Pacific Albacore, and the contents are listed below.